dashingDragon/cafet/README.md

 - [x] add the customer profile page
 - [x] use form validation to handle the sign up form
 - [x] let user pick favorite foods
-- [ ] do not allow orders on weekend
+- [x] do not allow orders on weekend
 - [x] add spinner when registering
+- [x] add favorites recommendations
+- [ ] add a button to disable orders for a day
 - [ ] add banner for user if it is not time to order
 - [ ] send customers notifications when their order is ready
-- [ ] add a button to disable orders for a day
 - [ ] add banner for user if there is maintenance
 - [ ] add formulas (serving+drink, serving+snack...)
 - [ ] recommend trending foods ?
-- [ ] add favorites recommendations
 - [ ] make a day streak system
 - [ ] make a monthly leaderboard of the longest cumulative sandwich size eaten
 - [ ] let user add a custom message with the order (would have to sanitize user input, may be unsafe)